-- It systems and UCPH procedures which introduce the University's systems and administrative casework
+- IT systems and UCPH procedures which introduce the University's systems and administrative casework

-Sections and Employees
+Sections and employees

-Shared HR consists of four sections.
+HR consists of four sections.
 In addition, three local HR centres solve HR tasks for departments and faculties.
 Below you will find links to the Shared HR management team, the four sections – each with a brief description of their main tasks and a list of employees with work functions and contact information – as well as the HR centres.